 Compliance with relevant legislation and policies

-Under apprenticeship and traineeship arrangements employers are responsible for ensuring compliance with all relevant Australian and Northern Territory Government legislation, regulations and policies including, but not limited to:
+Under apprenticeship and traineeship arrangements employers are responsible for ensuring compliance with all relevant Australian and NT government legislation, regulations and policies including, but not limited to:

 - Fair Work (Registered Organisation) Act 2009

 - Work Health and Safety (National Uniform Legislation) Act as in force at 2 June 2014